Channel

 Publish

-interface, developers must ensure the Msg remains unchanged until thePublish
+interface, the developer must ensure that the Msg passed in does not change until thePublish

-After a user publishes a message, the specific Channel backend will handle the actual message publishing request.
-Depending on different backend implementations, this may block for some time, so the time consumed by the Publish
+es a message, a specific Channel backend will handle the actual message publishing request.
+Depending on the backend implementation, this may block for a period of time, so the time consumed by the Publish

 method is undefined.
-However, generally Channel backends won’t block the Publish
+However, generally, Channel backends do not block the Publish

-method for too long.
-For details, please refer to the corresponding backend documentation.
+method for long.
+For detailed information, please refer to the documentation of the corresponding backend.

 Subscribe

-If users need to subscribe to a Msg, they need to use the following interface:
+If a user needs to subscribe to a Msg, the following interface must be used:

 aimrt_py.Subscribe(subscriber, msg_type, handle)->bool